PostgreSQL settings

 Login

-Management consoleAPICLIWhether or not the user can connect to the PostgreSQL cluster.
+Management consoleAPICLIDefines whether the user is permitted to connect to the PostgreSQL cluster.

-true(the user can connect to the cluster). -
+true, meaning that the user can connect to the cluster. -

 Pg audit log

-Management consoleDefines which user queries will be written to the audit log.
+Management consoleDefines which user queries will be included in the audit log.

 pgauditlibrary is connected to the cluster.pgauditextension is enabled for the database.

-You can select multiple values.
-By default, audit logs are disabled for the user.
+You can specify multiple values.
+By default, user audit logs are disabled.

-For more information about setting up audit logs, see Using pgaudit.
+To learn more about configuring audit logs, see Using pgaudit.

 -